yibocat/axisfuzzy/doc/extension/extension_en.md

-The FuzzLab extension system is an ingeniously designed and highly flexible mechanism that allows developers to dynamically add and manage functionalities for different types of fuzzy numbers (`mtype`).
-Its core idea is a `mtype`-based pluggable architecture, enabling FuzzLab to easily extend support for new fuzzy number types or provide specialized operations for existing ones, without modifying the core code.
+The AxisFuzzy extension system is an ingeniously designed and highly flexible mechanism that allows developers to dynamically add and manage functionalities for different types of fuzzy numbers (`mtype`).
+Its core idea is a `mtype`-based pluggable architecture, enabling AxisFuzzy to easily extend support for new fuzzy number types or provide specialized operations for existing ones, without modifying the core code.

 ## 1. Overall Architecture and Operational Mechanism
-The FuzzLab extension system primarily consists of the following core components:
+The AxisFuzzy extension system primarily consists of the following core components:

 ### 1. Registry (`ExtensionRegistry`)
 - File: `registry.py`